ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - receive and process millions of events per second from multiple resources into a centralized repository.

 #### AI
-- deep learning, which is modeled on the neural network of the human mind, enabling it to discover, learn, and grow through experience
-- machine learning, a data science technique that uses existing data to train a model, test it, and then apply the model to new data to forecast future behaviors, outcomes, and trends.
+the core of which is machine learning, which is a data science technique that allows computers to use existing datato to train a model, test it, and then apply the model to new data to forecast future behaviors, outcomes, and trends.

-the core of which is machine learning.
-Machine learning is a data science technique that allows computers to use existing data to forecast future behaviors, outcomes, and trends.
 Using machine learning, computers learn without being explicitly programmed

 **Azure Machine Learning Service**: Cloud-based environment you can use to develop, train, test, deploy, manage, and track machine learning models.
 It can auto-generate a model and auto-tune it for you.
 It will let you start training on your local machine, and then scale out to the cloud.
 - a development platform for coding machine learning